t-data-h/tdh-mgr/README.md

 git init
 ```

-The configuration is then provided to **tdh-gcp** Ansible for distributing
+The configuration is then provided to [tdh-gcp](https://github.com/tcarland/tdh-gcp)
-to a running cluster.
+for distributing/applying to a running cluster.

 ## Running the Distribution